gvn/komponent/README.md

 Komponent.mix(existingObject);
 ```

-Alternatively, you can access the Komponent event module by referencing `Komponent.mixin` directly.
+Note that you can access Komponent's event module by referencing `Komponent.mixin` if you want to use your own mixin method.

 ## Event API